 One last amazing double electric pump makes it on our list.
 The biggest perk of this pump is its extra long power cord meaning you can plug it in and hopefully still be able to move to sit wherever you feel most comfortable.
+It has advanced independent dual control technology, which allows independent suction control, left to right.
 Its suction can be adjusted separately on the left and right side, just in case.
 Another great thing about this pump is it only weighs 14 ounces!

 Renting a Breast Pump